 SpeciesDetail

-Largemouth BassBass are mostly on secondary points in major creek arms or main lake points.
-Fish search baits (crankbaits, spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas-rigged worms) to follow up a missed strike.
+Largemouth BassBass are mostly on main lake points or ledges or moving down the river and creeks toward the main lake.
+Any cover (brush or stake beds, wood, rocks, etc.) is a plus.
+Fish 3 to 10 ft deep with search baits (crankbaits, spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas-rigged worm, swimbait, etc.) to follow up a missed strike.
+There are a lot of young, aggressive bass in the lake.

-CrappieBruce at Wyatt's Crossing Outdoors 901-870-0298 reports that crappie are still scattered and have moved deeper (some reports 18 - 22 ft deep and on the bottom) or suspended over deeper water in standing timber, the mouths of major creeks, and the main lake.
-Few crankbait reports yet.
-There is a 2-day crappie tournament Friday and Saturday.
+CrappieBruce at Wyatt's Crossing Outdoors 901-870-0298 will reopen in March.
+Fish jigs and/or minnows or troll crankbaits 6 - 10 ft deep over deeper water in standing timber, the mouths of major creeks, and the main lake.
 Use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

 White BassFish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
+As water levels fall, expect them to congregate near Engineers' Point and the dam.
 There are no size or number limits on white bass.
 These fish die quickly in a livewell.
 They will keep and taste better if put immediately into "slush" (ice/water mix).

 Always check the links in the "Water Level" section for the lake level and if it's rising or falling.
 A big rain can change conditions quickly.
 Adjust to conditions like the fish do.
 Except for catfish, fishing is usually better on a slow fall than a fast rise.
 Water falling, fish deeper; water rising, fish shallower.